Skip to content

 Core processing function that handles username generation and state transitions.

 Process: 1.
-Checks offering's username generation policy 2.
-Processes users in REQUESTED state 3.
-Handles users in pending states (PENDING_ACCOUNT_LINKING, PENDING_ADDITIONAL_VALIDATION) 4.
-Manages state transitions and error handling
+Early validation checks (empty users list, username generation policy) 2.
+Username management backend validation (skips if UnknownUsernameManagementBackend) 3.
+Efficient user grouping by state (single pass through users) 4.
+Processes users in REQUESTED state via _process_requested_users() 5.
+Handles users in pending states via _process_pending_users() 6.
+Manages state transitions and centralized error handling

 Username Management Backend System